acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 If you want to deploy two Acumos AIO instances to test federation, see these scripts for info and usage:

-* peer-test.sh: installs and peers two Acumos AIO instances, on two hosts
+* peer-test.sh: installs and peers two Acumos AIO instances, on two hosts, and optionally uploads model packages via curl.
- * NOTE: this script currently leverages a model uploading script "bootstrap.sh" and sample model set that is not yet included in this repo.
-   You can comment out the related section of the script, or send a note to the system-integration repo contributors/committers via email to community@lists.acumos.org.

 * create-peer.sh: used by peer-test.sh.
 You can call this script directly to add a peer to an existing Acumos platform.